NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/tests/anf_tests_readme.md

 ## Notes

-- **Fast Execution**: All 259 tests typically complete in under 90 seconds
+- **Fast Execution**: All 282 tests typically complete in under 2 minutes
 - **No External Dependencies**: Tests run completely offline with mocked Azure APIs and MCP components
 - **Cross-Platform**: Compatible with macOS, Linux, and Windows development environments
 - **CI/CD Ready**: Designed for integration with continuous integration pipelines